Pashtun clothing: Men's dress

-Pashtun men usually wear a Partūg-Kamees in Pashto (sometimes worn with a pakol or paṭkay).
+Pashtun men usually wear a shalwar kemeez in Pashto (sometimes worn with a pakol or paṭkay).
 In the Kandahar region young men usually wear different type of hat similar to a topi and in the Peshawar region they wear white kufis instead.
 Leaders or tribal chiefs sometimes wear a karakul hat, such as Hamid Karzai, Nur Muhammad Taraki, Hafizullah Amin, Zahir Shah and others.
 The Pashtun Lūngai (or Paṭkay) is the most worn one.